-Condition 53: Provide right-of-way for a future Local street connection from (future) Lynx Street NE (private) to the neighboring property at the southwest corner of the intersection of Auburn Road NE at Cordon Road NE (Marion County Assessor's Map and Tax Lot 072W29B 00100).
-Provide grading for the future street except as prohibited under state/federal wetland fill permits.
+Provide right-of-way and grading for a future Local street connection from (future) Lynx Street NE (private) to the neighboring property at the southwest corner of the intersection of Auburn Road NE at Cordon Road NE (Marion County Assessor's Map and Tax Lot 072W29B 00100).

-Condition 54: Construct a multi-modal multi-use pedestrian/bicycle path along the Phase 6 frontage of Cordon Road NE as specified in the TIA and approved by Marion County Public Works.
+Construct a multi-modal multi-use pedestrian/bicycle path along the Phase 6 frontage of Cordon Road NE as specified in the TIA and approved by Marion County Public Works.
 Pedestrian pathways shall be provided connecting the sidewalk on Panther Street NE to the multi-modal path along Cordon Road NE at intervals not less than 600 feet.

-APPROVE Class 2 Adjustment to Lot Standards and Street Connectivity, subject to D. the following condition of approval:
+D. APPROVE Class 2 Adjustment to Lot Standards and Street Connectivity, subject to the following condition of approval:

-Condition 55: The adjusted off-street parking requirement, as approved in this zoning adjustment, shall only apply to the specific development proposal shown in the attached site plan.
+The adjusted off-street parking requirement, as approved in this zoning adjustment, shall only apply to the specific development proposal shown in the attached site plan.
 Any future development, beyond what is shown in the attached site plan, shall conform to all applicable off-street parking requirements, unless adjusted through a future land use action.